 Our mission is to raise awareness of midcentury and modern architecture in Lawrence and promote its preservation to ensure that future generations of Lawrencians will have significant examples to appreciate and/or to live in.
-We will accomplish this through organized social gatherings, home tours, the website and presentations by professionals and members of Lawrence Modern.

 We are fortunate in Lawrence to have many interesting midcentury houses and buildings.
 The proximity of KU’s Architecture Department, led by George Beal, was especially influential in this regard.
 Beal, along with Curtis Besinger, was a modernist and friend of Frank Lloyd Wright, who regularly visited KU on his way to and from Taliesin West.
 They influenced a generation of KU architecture students, some of whom got their first commissions here.
-Some examples of their residential work is featured in our “Baker’s Dozen” pages.
+Examples of their residential work are featured in our “Baker’s Dozen” pages.

 Melissa Meyer designed the site and logo.
 Terri Erickson drew the Double Hyperbolic Paraboloid.
 The KU Spencer Library provided invaluable materials and support.
 Without their help, and the generosity of many others in the Lawrence community, this site would not have been possible.